koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 Host components are provided by a renderer.
 ReactDOM provides DOM components as host components. these components start with a lower case.
-These are what custom renderer processes.
+These are processed by a renderer.

 Custom components are built by application developers.
 These are what you create for your applications.